shaik1002/biggitlabbomb/doc/user/discussions/index.md

 ## Mentions

 You can mention a user or a group (including [subgroups](../group/subgroups/index.md#mention-subgroups)) in your GitLab instance with `@username` or `@groupname`.
-GitLab notifies all mentioned users with to-do items and emails.
+All mentioned users are notified with to-do items and emails.
 Users can change this setting for themselves in the [notification settings](../profile/notifications.md).

-You can quickly see which comments involve you, because GitLab highlights mentions for yourself (the signed-in user) in a different color.
+You can quickly see which comments involve you, because mentions for yourself (the user who is signed in) are highlighted in a different color.

 ### Mentioning all members

 > - [Flag](../../administration/feature_flags.md) named `disable_all_mention` [introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/110586) in GitLab 16.1.
 Disabled by default.
 [Enabled on GitLab.com](https://gitlab.com/gitlab-org/gitlab/-/issues/18442).

 FLAG:
-The availability of this feature is controlled by a feature flag.
-For more information, see the history.

-Avoid mentioning `@all` in comments and descriptions. `@all` mentions more than just the participants of the project, issue, or merge request, but all members of that project's parent group.
-All these users receive an email notification and a to-do item, and might interpret it as spam.
+On self-managed GitLab, by default this flag is not enabled.
+To make it available, an administrator can [enable the feature flag](../../administration/feature_flags.md) named `disable_all_mention`.
+On GitLab.com, this flag is enabled.

-When you enable this feature flag, typing `@all` in comments and descriptions results in plain text instead of mentioning all users.
+When this feature flag is enabled, typing `@all` in comments and descriptions results in plain text instead of a mention.
-When you disable this feature, existing `@all` mentions in the Markdown texts are unchanged, and remain as links.
+When you disable this feature, existing `@all` mentions in the Markdown texts are not affected and remain as links.
 Only future `@all` mentions appear as plain text.

+Avoid mentioning `@all` in comments and descriptions.
+When you do it, you don't only mention the participants of the project, issue, or merge request, but to all members of that project's parent group.
+All these users receive an email notification and a to-do item.
+It might be interpreted as spam.

 Notifications and mentions can be disabled in
 [a group's settings](../group/manage.md#disable-email-notifications).